MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

 To do so, find a proxy, enable proxying in INI file and fill in the relevant settings.
 Proxies with username/password authentication are supported but have not been tested.
 Not every proxy will work for playing Minecraft, because of port 80/443 web browsing restrictions.
-However you can choose to use a proxy for login only, most proxies should work in this mode.
+However, you can choose to use a proxy for login only, most proxies should work in this mode.

 Connecting to servers when ping is disabled
 ------